 RPM is installed.
 The script will make all necessary system changes.

 Follow the steps below to install the latest version of the nta1000-updates RPM and update your NTA1000 platform.

-The nta1000-updates RPM requires your system to be running either CentOS 7 or CentOS 8.
+The nta1000-updates RPM requires your system to be running CentOS 7, CentOS 8, or Rocky 8

-"more /etc/centos-release"at the system CLI to see which version of CentOS your system is running:
+"more /etc/centos-release"at the system CLI to see which version of CentOS or Rocky your system is running:

 cat /etc/centos-release CentOS Linux release 7.7.1908 (Core)